 After 29 years, the state government has still not completed the process of granting title deeds to rightful landowners.
 Of the 28,588 hectares, 20,383 hectares belong to the Cardamom Hill Reserve in Idukki.
 The second-largest settlement on forest land is in Thrissur district, covering 2,720 hectares.
 These lands were meant to be distributed to 7,375 families, but the government has only issued title deeds to 6,459 families.
 "In reality, only 261 applications are pending because we are unable to trace 655 landowners who sought title deeds," said a special tahasildar responsible for distributing title deeds to settlers approved by the Union government.

-Two generations of our family are running around to get the ownership of the land
+Two generations of our family are running around to get the ownership of the land.

-John, an Elanad resident
+John, Elanad Native

 When asked about the 29-year-delay, he said that the distribution of title deeds only picked up after 2020, as the state government had struggled to decide whether to forgo revenue from wild trees felled by farmers.
 In 2020, the government issued an order officially forgoing this revenue.